CurtinIDS/python-carpentries-website-template/index.md

 {% comment %}
-For a workshop please delete the following 'div' block of class 'alert alert-danger' .
+For a workshop please delete the following 'div' block of class 'alert alert-danger' and this comment.
 This is just a check to make sure you're paying attention and are editing this document
 Altneratively delete everything include the {% comment %} and {% endcomment %}
 {% endcomment %}